DoDoENT/neovim-additional-tasks/README.md

 #### Correct LSP `clangd` config on NeoVim startup

-In order to correctly boot the `clangd` LSP on NeoVim startup, you can configure LSP to immediately use correct `clangd` arguments with following code:
+To correctly boot the `clangd` LSP on NeoVim startup, you can configure LSP to immediately use correct `clangd` arguments with following code:

 ```lua
 require( 'lspconfig' )[ 'clangd' ].setup({